Rudxain/Samsung-rants/index.md

 I was doing the same monitoring+tinkering process... when suddenly... **the Game Launcher was running** for no reason.
 I went to the details, and guess what...
 **IT'S THE FUCKING NOTIFICATION LISTENER AGAIN!
 AND IT'S ALSO HIDDEN FROM THE NOTIFICATION ACCESS LIST!!!**

+At least, I can disable the app, but that's still unnecessary (why do I have to completely disable an app just to get rid of 1 listener?)

 ## Other stuff I hate

 ### SMS history